jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 While Rousseau's visions lead to a lot of social engineering disasters.
 Modern technology and especially open-source, is so liberating, and so individually empowering, we can make a good and just player god.
 We can have the best of both worlds, a stable government and society, that doesn't need to, and in fact can't, oppress the people.

 **The Game of Civilization**: Hegel's March of Reason.
+G. W. F. Hegel (1770– 1831) distinguished mere fact from history, or from what he called World History.
+He was the master of the philosophy of history.
+Rather than let fact silence reason, he tried to infuse reason into fact; he saw the “march of Reason” in the facts of World History.
+World History, he tried to show, developed in “dialectical” stages until the Rational State was perfected—which by good chance (so Mansfield says) turned out to be the very state of Prussia in which Hegel was living.
+Here was the end (in the sense of the completion) of history: a state without parties in which there is nothing fundamental left to dispute.
+Yet as soon as the rational state was announced, everybody—Marx and Nietzsche in the forefront—scrambled to dispute it.
+Even as Hegel was writing, Tocqueville reproved the sort of democratic history that subjects human events to impersonal forces over which men have no control and that levels mankind to a herd of impotent individuals.

+I never read Marx or Nietzche.
+There was something about inspiring evil that had me stay away.
+Instead I read science fiction writers, they had the imagination to see the future based on our tools, not on the history of philosophy.

-**The Game of Civilization vs. The Story of Civilization**: Machiavelli's "wised up".
+**The Game of Civilization vs. The Story of Civilization**: Or being a player god vs. being an extra.
+This is Machiavelli's "wised up".
 Meaning when a civilization is self-aware it takes its survival seriously and not for granted, and thus plays the game, instead of passively watching the events as if it can't determine it's own outcome.

 **Your Happiness**: The best gauge on how healthy the player god is.